-Why ecommerce holds a lot of opportunity for postal organizations
+Why ecommerce holds a lot of opportunity for postal organisations

 The rising influence of ecommerce is forcing carriers to reconsider how they manage their shipping networks.

-This is creating a number of promising new business opportunities for private postal organizations, while also necessitating the adoption of new postal technologies and shipping strategies to help carriers compete.
+This is creating a number of promising new business opportunities for private postal organisations, while also necessitating the adoption of new postal technologies and shipping strategies to help carriers compete.

 Above all, delivery efficiency will be the key differentiator in determining which of these carriers succeeds and which fall behind in an increasingly global marketplace.